Trial postponed for Watertown man accused of tampering with Gay Pride flag

 Local state office building officials referred all questions to the state Office of General Services press office.

+In an email, Joseph Brill, an OGS spokesman, said Mr. Barrigar had to be escorted in the building because of a "an incident unrelated to the trial" at the building but refused to comment about its specifics.
+New security protocols are being putting into place so the situation won't occu again.
+"They will not be waiting in an area where they are likely to encounter members of the jury pool in the future," he said in the email.

+It was the first time that the state office building was going to be used for a city court proceeding, Mr. Brill said.

-At the time of his arrest, Mr. Barrigar said he was well within his constitutional rights to take down the flag.
+At the time of his arrest last year, Mr. Barrigar said he was well within his constitutional rights to take down the flag.
 He insisted that he's protected by his First Amendment rights to use the Gay Pride flag in his protest, saying he gets his views about homosexuality from his religious beliefs.

-City Court Judge Anthony M. Neddo is presiding over the jury trial.
+City Court Judge Anthony M. Neddo, who is presiding over the jury trial, ruled that argument could not be used by the defendant's attorney during the trial.

 Mr. Barrigar's actions prompted more than 150 LGBTQ+ supporters to come together in a show of solidarity to protest what he did.
 Gov. Andrew M. Cuomo also offered to help the state police with the investigation into Mr. Barrigar's action.
 The governor called him a bigot.